 The gardens that surround the Prairie Building are designed to help visitors appreciate the beauty and diversity of prairie plants.
 Many are drought tolerant choices for home gardens.
 Labels allow identification of plants that can be seen in our prairie.

-The Louise Evans Doole Herb Garden, located north of the Chet Ager Building, was established in 1972.
+Located north of the Chet Ager Building, was established in 1972.
 Mrs. Doole was an editor of The Nebraska Farmer and author of several books on herbs.
 A complete renovation of the garden was undertaken in 2003 using funds from an endowment given by the Doole family, and a Greenspace Initiative Grant administered by the Nebraska Statewide Arboretum.
 The garden has grown from 16 herbs to a display of over 150, many with identifying labels.
 Staff and volunteers perform the day-to-day garden maintenance.

 is located west of the Chet Ager Building and was established the spring of 2012.
-The garden is a bird sanctuary and demonstrative backyard wildlife habitat filled with feeders, a water feature and variety of forbes and shrubs.
+The garden is a bird sanctuary and demonstrative backyard wildlife habitat filled with feeders, a water feature and variety of flowering plants and shrubs.
 Visitors can view the garden through the windows of the Chet Ager Building or from the bird blind surrounding it.

-Edna's Shield's Natural Play Area
+Edna Shields Natural Play Area

 Come out and play in the dirt, create a masterpiece with sticks and pods, crawl through a log, dig in the sand, build a fort and have some fun!
 The area is sensory-rich and a treasure trove of experiential learning, imagination and wonder.

 Research has found that frequent, unstructured play in natural environments is a strong positive influence on the developmental needs of young children.
 Benches are available for parents while children spend hours crafting their own activities using natural materials.